Reedline, Nu's Line Editor

 ...

-When the history menu is activated, it pulls page_size records from the history and presents them in the menu.
-If there is space in the terminal, when you press Ctrl+x again the menu will pull the same number of records and append them to the current page.
+again the menu will pull the same number of records and append them to the current page.
 If it isn't possible to present all the pulled records, the menu will create a new page.
-The pages can be navigated by pressing Ctrl+z to go to previous page or Ctrl+x to go to next page.
+The pages can be navigated by pressing Ctrl+z

-Searching the history
+Searching the History

 To search in your history you can start typing key words for the command you are looking for.
 Once the menu is activated, anything that you type will be replaced by the selected command from your history. for example, say that you have already typed this